Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 View source

-Authorization of Drones for Deer Recovery When Hunting
+Authorization for Drone Use in Deer Recovery When Hunting

 hunting

-Authorizes the Tennessee Fish & Wildlife Commission to promulgate rules or pass proclamations to authorize the use of drones to locate and retrieve deer that have been wounded by hunters.
+Authorizes Tennessee Wildlife Resources Agency Commission to promulgate rules permitting use of drones to locate and retrieve deer wounded by hunters.
+Enacted 2025, effective 07/01/2025.

 Effective: Jul 1, 2025